-The official survey was conducted between Saturday, May 25 and Thursday, July 4, but any data collected outside of this period that confirmed a breeding species was entered into the database.
+The 2014 survey was conducted between Saturday, May 24 and Sunday, July 6, but any data collected outside of this period that confirmed a breeding species was entered into the database.
 This permitted us to weed out most migrants that do not use the marsh to breed.
 I also included information provided from the Sunday morning walks and reliable individuals to supplement data reported by the survey teams.
-The survey tract encompassed the Belle Haven picnic area, the marina, the open marsh, the Potomac River shoreline, and the surrounding woodland from the mouth of Hunting Creek to Morningside Lane.
-The volunteers reported 76 species at Dyke Marsh between May 25 and July 4.
-By the time data collection was completed, they had collectively categorized 36 species as breeders, 11 species as probable breeders, and 17 species as possible breeders.
-An additional 12 species were present in the survey tract during the official reporting period, but were considered not to be in suitable breeding habitat.
+The survey tract encompassed the Belle Haven picnic area, the marina, the open marsh, the Potomac River from the shoreline to the channel, and the surrounding woodland from the mouth of Hunting Creek to Morningside Lane.
+Volunteers found 84 species at Dyke Marsh during the survey.
+By the completion of data collection, 44 species had been confirmed as breeders, six species were listed as probable breeders, and 17 species as possible breeders.
+An additional 17 species were identified in the survey tract during the reporting period, but were considered not to be in suitable breeding habitat.

-In alphabetical order, they are: Bob Beard, Andy Bernick, Dave Boltz, Glenda Booth, Ed Eder, Myriam Eder, Sandy Farkas, Kurt Gaskill, Susan Haskew, Gerry Hawkins, Elizabeth Ketz-Robinson, Dorothy McManus, Ginny McNair, Larry Meade, Roger Miller, Elton Morel, David “Nick” Nichols, Laura Plaze, Marc Ribaudo, Rich Rieger, Don Robinson, Jessie Strother, Paula Sullivan, John Symington, Maggie Symington, Bill Whitacre, Brett Wohler, Margaret Wohler, Katherine Wychulis and Bill Young.
+This survey would not be possible without the hard work and dedication of so many volunteers who collected breeding bird data in 2014 as part of a Dyke Marsh survey team or who provided information as leader of a Sunday morning bird walk.
+I want to thank all those who contributed to the survey.
+In alphabetical order, they are: Bob Beard, Dave Boltz, Ed Eder, Myriam Eder, Sandy Farkas, Kurt Gaskill, Susan Haskew, Gerry Hawkins, Ellen Kabat, Elizabeth Ketz-Robinson, Dorothy McManus, Ginny McNair, Larry Meade, Roger Miller, Nick Nichols, Patrice Nielson, Marc Ribaudo, Rich Rieger, Don Robinson, Peter Ross, Molly Ross, Trish Simmons, Ned Stone, Jessie Strother, Paula Sullivan, John Symington, Maggie Symington, Bill Whitacre, Margaret Wohler, Katherine Wychulis.

 Northern Flicker, Great

-Purple Martin, Tree Swallow, Northern Rough-winged Swallow, Barn Swallow, Carolina Chickadee, Tufted
+Purple Martin, Tree Swallow, Barn Swallow, Carolina Chickadee, Tufted

-Titmouse, Carolina Wren, Marsh Wren, Blue-gray Gnatcatcher, American Robin, Gray
+Titmouse, White-breasted Nuthatch, Marsh Wren, Carolina Wren, Blue-gray Gnatcatcher, American Robin, Gray

-Common Yellowthroat, Northern Cardinal, Red-winged Blackbird, Common Grackle, Brown-headed Cowbird, Orchard
+Common Yellowthroat, Northern Parula, Yellow Warbler, Song Sparrow, Northern Cardinal, Red-winged Blackbird, Common Grackle, Brown-headed Cowbird, Orchard

 Confirmed Breeder: Any species for which there is at minimum evidence of a nest.
 A species need not successfully fledge young to be placed in the confirmed category.